 Many brewers like working with stainless steel boilers because the material is durable and resists corrosion.
 Installation experts recommend using power burners because they are safe and energy-efficient.
 If space in your facility is limited, look for multipurpose equipment that can handle everything from brewing and bottling to sanitizing.

 When you need the highest quality boiler room equipment for a fair price, you can count on Smith Hughes Company to match you with the right products.
 They offer everything from packaged boilers and heat exchangers to industrial water treatment solutions to keep your equipment clean and safe.
 These experts are also the Cincinnati area’s top choice for boiler repairs and maintenance, making them a one-stop shop for your brewing needs.
+Looking to rent a boiler for your brewery?
 For more information about their products and services, call (513) 271-2226 or visit their website.